swiftlang/swift-evolution/proposals/NNNN-vars-without-limits-in-result-builders.md

 ```

 ## Proposed solution

-I propose to treat local variable declarations in the result builder bodies as-if they appear in a function or a multi-statement closure without any additional restrictions.
+I propose to treat local variable declarations in functions transformed by result builders as if they appear in an ordinary function without any additional restrictions.

 ## Detailed design

 The change is purely semantic, without any new syntax.
-It allows declaring:
+It allows variables of all of these kinds to be declared in a function that will be transformed by a result builder:

-* uninitialized
+* uninitialized variables
-* default initialized
+* default-initialized variables (e.g. variables with optional type)
-* computed
+* computed variables
-* observed
+* observed variables
-* property wrapped
+* variables with property wrappers
-* lazy
+* `lazy` variables

-properties in the result builder bodies and treat them just like they are treated in regular functions and closures, which means all of the semantics checks to verify their validity would still be performed and invalid (based on existing rules) declarations are still going to be rejected by the compiler.
+These variables will be treated just like they are treated in regular functions.
+All of the ordinary semantic checks to verify their validity will still be performed, and invalid declarations (based on the standard rules) will still be rejected by the compiler.

-Uninitialized variables are of particular interest because they require special support in the result builder as stated in [SE-0289](https://github.com/apple/swift-evolution/blob/main/proposals/0289-result-builders.md#assignments) otherwise there is no way to initialize them.
+Uninitialized variables are of particular interest because they require special support in the result builder as stated in [SE-0289](https://github.com/apple/swift-evolution/blob/main/proposals/0289-result-builders.md#assignments); otherwise, there is no way to initialize them.

 ## Source compatibility

 This is an additive change which should not affect existing source code.

 ## Effect on ABI stability and API resilience

-These changes do not require support from the language runtime or standard library.
+These changes do not require support from the language runtime or standard library, and they do not change anything about the external interface to the transformed function.